ManjunathNReddy/Verble/README.md

 **Verble** is a command-line adaptation of the popular Wordle game, with a primary focus on verbs and occasional inclusion of nouns.

+NEW!
+Checkout the latest TUI version of VERBLE : [Verble V2](https://github.com/ManjunathNReddy/Verble-V2)

 ---

 ## Download